 18 Tremont Street, Suite 500

-- Minimum three (3) years experience in real estate development, lending, or relevant field (relevant Master’s degree may be substituted for two (2) years of experience)
+- Minimum three (3) years experience in real estate development, lending, or a relevant field (relevant Master’s degree may be substituted for two (2) years of experience).

 - Familiarity with legal, financial, design and construction, marketing, leasing, and sales aspects of development.